-This year's major additions included network upgrade, Tice Creek remodel, and other site improvements.
-We present more detail information about our capital assets in Note 4 to the financial statements.
-No debt was issued for these additions.
+This year's major additions included network upgrade, Tice Creek remodel, and District wide network infrastructure and other site improvements.
+We present more detail information about our capital assets in Note 5 to the financial statements.
+A new general obligation bond for \$20M was issued for these additions.